tjohann/my_gaming_playground/README.md

 	- use joystick or keyboard to control the direction of the movement
 	- the screen is like a cage with an flying ball/astronaut
-	- use + and - to inc/dec acceleration
+	- use + and - to inc/dec velocity